Binary & Linear Table Search

 add 8 to ZERO giving APPL-RESULT.

-open input STATEGET-FILE
+open input STATECTL-FILE

-if STATEGET-STATUS = '00'
+if STATECTL-STATUS = '00'

 subtract APPL-RESULT from APPL-RESULT

-move 'O' to STATEGET-OPEN-FLAG
+move 'O' to STATECTL-OPEN-FLAG

 else